 The Tarot Cards

 Thus preached Hermes: “O people of the earth, men born and made of the elements, but with the spirit of the Divine Man within you, rise from your sleep of ignorance!
 Be sober and thoughtful.
-Realise that your home is not in the Earth but in the Light.
-Why have you delivered yourselves over unto Death having power to partake of Immortality?
+Realise that your home is not of the Earth but of the Light.
+Why have you delivered yourselves over unto Death having power to partake in Immortality?
 Repent and change your minds.
 Depart from the dark light and forsake corruption forever.
-Prepare yourselves to climb through the Seven Rings and to blend your Souls with the eternal Light.”— An excerpt from the Hermetic Writings
+Prepare yourselves to climb through the Seven Rings and to blend your beings with the eternal Light.”— An excerpt from the Hermetic Writings

 History